 34 504 Church Administration

 Understanding how administrative practices are informed by images of the church as a covenant community.
 Effective leadership, authority, and power issues.
+Meets requirements for UM Certification in Christian Ed

 34 505 Leadership in the Local Church